 - Address attitudinal barriers facing people with disabilities.

 Awards criteria include: stories that accurately depict the lives of people with disabilities, those that illustrate the barriers faced by this group, or those that promote the independence of this group.
-Media prepared during 2014 is eligible for this award.
+Media prepared during the last year is eligible for this award.

-A State employee who has worked to advance the rights, opportunities or independence of people with disabilities either in 2014 or over his/her state career.
+A State employee who has worked to advance the rights, opportunities or independence of people with disabilities either in the last year or over his/her state career.
 Individuals who serve on ICED are not eligible for this award.